13xforever/toee-world-builder/readme.md

 Compiling the code
 ------------------

-After loading `ToEE World Builder.sln` solution file into the Visual Studio IDE you may choose the **Build solution** option to create an executable.
+If you have Visual Studio 2010 or newer, you can open `ToEE World Builder.sln` solution file and then choose to **Build solution** option to create an executable.

+If you only have .NET 4.0 or newer, you can build solution from command line.
+Just run `%systemroot%\Microsoft.NET\Framework\v4.0.30319\msbuild.exe "ToEE World Builder.sln"` command from `src` directory.

 Support
 -------